pe-rebours/sky_detector/README.md

 # Sky detection - deep learning approach

 The follow repository contains a first approach to segment the sky from  RGB pictures.
-It proposes a neural based solution in order to apply semantic segmentation in order to separate the sky from the rest of the input picture
+It proposes a neural based solution in order to apply semantic segmentation in order to separate the sky from the rest of the input picture.

 **Authors**: Pierre-Emmanuel Rebours, pierre.emm.rebours@gmail.com

 ## Context

 The follow proposition has been made for a technical test for a job opening.
-It has been realised on a local machine with the follow **configuration**:
+It has been realized on a local computer with the follow **configuration**:
 - **OS:** Windows 10
 - **CPU:** Intel(R) Core(TM) i5-8400 CPU @ 2.80GHz   2.81 GHz
 - **GPU:** NVIDIA GeForce GTX 1060 3GB